nortikin/sverchok/docs/nodes/elman.rst

 -------

  Neuro network node
+  This node teachable.
+You may teach him rules, that he understand himself.
+Just put data and correct answer.
+When displace answer, he will find right answer himself.
   Input data.
 Inserting many objects - output many objects.
 Inserting one object with many parameters - output one object.
   Always insert constant numbers count of parameters, otherwise it will reset neuro data and start every time from beginning.
 Keep constant numbers count.